joaoguiIherme/NotVulnSQLiXSS/README.md

 Application with login page to test SQL Injection and comment session to test Cross-Site Scripting for the third project of Systems Security subject.

 ### Installation :hammer_and_wrench:
-	* Install dependencies
+	* Install the dependencies:
 		-> pip install -r requirements.txt
 				or
 		-> pip3 install -r requirements.txt

-	* Run the server
+	* To run the server:
 		-> python manage.py runserver
 				or
 		-> python3 manage.py runserver

 ### How to use :keyboard:

-	1. First you have to create a superuser, so you can create another normal users.
+	1. First you have to create a superuser, so you can create others normal users.
 Disable the server and run:
 		-> python3 manage.py createsuperuser
 			-> Enter the superuser name
 			-> Enter the email (not required)